Seramis/PHP_ActiveRecord/README.md

 * AR is not supposed to do business logic validation
 * Logic must work the same way with created or yet to be created objects
 * Definitions of objects must be defined only once (No definition description on __construct()!)
-* Definitions should be written in native PHP code for speed, should be possible to generate automaticall at will.
+* Definitions should be written in native PHP code for speed, should be possible to generate automatically at will.
 * Caching needs to be implemented: If i get object in one place of code and then object in other place of code, those objects must be same instances, if their ID is same.

 Also, code must be strict but also leave you as much freedom as possible.
 Strict and freedom are not opposite words!